 Bison once dominated the grassland and prairie ecosystems of the United States.
-When the first explorers came to the Great Plains, it is estimated that over 40 million bison roamed the land.
+When the first explorers came to the Great Plains, it is estimated that at least 30 million bison roamed the land.
 By 1900, a little over 1,000 bison could be found with only a handful of wild bison left in Yellowstone National Park.
 What happened to the bison?

 Even with speeds of over 30 miles an hour, bison could not outrun hunters.
 Some bison were killed for food, but often they were killed in large numbers just for fun.
 In addition, starting after the Civil War, bison were exterminated to make way for farmland as people settled the Great Plains.

 The 1900’s brought a change of fortune to the bison.
 Conservationists, ranchers and land owners began to see the importance of the bison to the American west ecosystem and indigenous cultures.
 They were bred, protected on federal lands and brought back from the brink.